 A practical course designed to introduce the student to the work of the church musician as planner, administrator, leader and resource person.
 Incorporates the examination of material for use with soloists, instrumentalists, handbells and choral groups of all ages and in various denominations.
-3 SH.
+Same as RELI-353.
+Prerequisites: MUSC-161 and MUSC-163.
+CC: Diversity Intensive, Team Intensive.
+4 SH.
 Offered every three years.